 In this case, Bacula will run until you explicitly stop it, which will give you a chance to connect to it from your Unix/Linux server.
-In later versions of Bacula (1.34 on, I think), when you start the File daemon in debug mode it can write the output to a trace file bacula.trace in the current directory.
+When you start the File daemon in debug mode it can write the output to a trace file bacula.trace in the current directory.
 To enable this, before running a job, use the console, and enter: